picoflow.io

 Patterns Illustrated

-• Multi-call capture: stay in the same step until N items are collected.
+• Multi-call capture: stay in the same step until both city temperatures are collected.

 • Retry-in-place: { step: SameStep, tool: 'error' } keeps the LLM focused.

-• Stateful guardrails: simple flags in step state drive deterministic branching.
+• Stateful guardrails: step state drives deterministic branching.

 Next we’ll capture the user’s name, inject runtime context, and run an InContext sub-agent.